-The District may wish to consider adopting policies beyond the County's handbook, which focuses on transactions and required reporting to the County (see samples attached in the MSR appendices).
+• The District may wish to consider adopting policies beyond the County's handbook, which focuses on transactions and required reporting to the County (see samples attached in the MSR appendices).

-SHADED SERVICES AND FACILITIES ο.
-5. SHARED SERVICES AND FACILITIES Sta atus of, and opportunities for, shared facilities.
-YES MAYBE NO d) Are there any opportunities for the organization to share services or facilities with neighboring or overlapping organizations that are not currently being utilized? e) Are there any governance options that may produce economies of scale and/or improve buying power in order to reduce costs?
+5. 5.
+SHARED SERVICES AND FACILITIES Sta Status of, and opportunities for, shared facilities.
+YES MAYBE NO d) Are there any opportunities for the organization to share services or facilities with neighboring or overlapping organizations that are not currently being utilized? e) Are there any governance options that may produce economies of scale and/or improve buying power in order to reduce costs? $\boxtimes$ f) Are there governance options to allow appropriate facilities , and/or resources to be shared, or making excess capacity available to others, and avoid construction of extra or $\bowtie$ unnecessary infrastructure or eliminate duplicative • resources?

-TOTO Cerricter y Districts f) Are there governance options to allow appropriate facilities and/or resources to be shared, or making excess capacity available to others, and avoid construction of extra or unnecessary infrastructure or eliminate duplicative resources?
-Discussion: a)-c) Mary's Cemetery is located just north of the town of Yolo wher district and a fire protection district.
-The District currently contra provider and a grave digger.
-If there is a future need to share ed and/or the FPD could be contacted to see if they could assist or si cts with a quipment, fa grounds keepi acilities or staf ing service Shared Services MSR Determination There are limited opportunities to share facilities with nearby agence existing historic cemetery.
-The only employee of the District is a par services are contracted out.
-If in the future the District is looking for a District should consider whether sharing staff with another nearby age t time Secr etary, and the remaining Recommendations: When a vacancy occurs with District staff, it should consider cemetery district or other nearby agency (only if it is more practically cacheville CSD or Yolo FPD.
-6. ACCOUNTABILITY, STRUCTURE AND EFFICE Accountability for community service needs, including governmental efficiencies.
+a)-c) Mary's Cemetery is located just north of the town of Yolo where there is also a community services district and a fire protection district.
+The District currently contracts with a grounds keeping service provider and a grave digger.
+If there is a future need to share equipment, facilities or staff, the CSD and/or the FPD could be contacted to see if they could assist or share resources.

+There are limited opportunities to share facilities with nearby agencies since services are rooted to the existing historic cemetery.
+The only employee of the District is a part time Secretary, and the remaining services are contracted out.
+If in the future the District is looking for a new employee or other services, the District should consider whether sharing staff with another nearby agency would reduce costs.

+• When a vacancy occurs with District staff, it should consider sharing staff with another nearby cemetery district or other nearby agency (only if it is more practical and cost effective), such as the Cacheville CSD or Yolo FPD.

+Accountability for community service needs, including governmental structure and operational efficiencies.

 YES MAYBE NO a) Are there any issues with meetings being accessible and well publicized?
-Any failures to comply with disclosure laws and the Brown Act? b) Are there any issues with filling board vacancies and maintaining board members? $\boxtimes$ c) Are there any issues with staff turnover or operational efficiencies? $\boxtimes$ d) Is there a lack of regular audits, adopted budgets and public access to these documents? $\boxtimes$ e) Is the agency involved in any Joint Powers Agreements/Authorities (JPAs)? $\boxtimes$ f) Are there any recommended changes to the organization's governance structure that will increase accountability and efficiency? g) Are there any governance restructure options to enhance services and/or eliminate deficiencies or redundancies? h) Are there any opportunities to eliminate overlapping boundaries that confuse the public, cause service inefficiencies, unnecessarily increase the cost of infrastructure, exacerbate rate issues and/or undermine good planning practices?
+Any failures to comply with disclosure laws and the Brown Act? b) Are there any issues with filling board vacancies and maintaining board members? $\boxtimes$ c) Are there any issues with staff turnover or operational efficiencies? $\boxtimes$ d) Is there a lack of regular audits, adopted budgets and public access to these documents? e) Is the agency involved in any Joint Powers Agreements/Authorities (JPAs)? $\boxtimes$ f) Are there any recommended changes to the organization's governance structure that will increase accountability and efficiency? g) Are there any governance restructure options to enhance services and/or eliminate deficiencies or redundancies? h) Are there any opportunities to eliminate overlapping boundaries that confuse the public, cause service inefficiencies, unnecessarily increase the cost of infrastructure, exacerbate rate issues and/or undermine good planning practices?

-Yolo LAFCo Municipal Service Review/Sphere of Influence Study Yolo Cemetery Districts
+Yolo LAFCo Municipal Service Review/Sphere of Influence Study Yolo Public Cemetery Districts